temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 :::note Specify a Workflow Id

 A Workflow ID is unique in a Namespace and identifies a Workflow Execution.
 Using an identifier that reflects some business process or entity is a good practice.
 For example, you might use a customer identifier as part of the Workflow Id if you run one Workflow per customer.
-This would make it easier to find all of the Workflow Executions related to that customer later.
+This would make it easier to find all Workflow Executions related to that customer later.

 In this tutorial you're generating a UUID and appending it to a string that identifies the Workflow.
 :::